 Honors in Philosophy or Philosophy and Religion

-See “Honors and Awards: Philosophy” in Chapter VI
+See “Honors and Awards: Philosophy” in Chapter VI.

+Advanced Placement credit is not offered.
 Transfer credit for graduation requirements may be awarded by the registrar on the basis of course syllabi and requirements and advice from the department.
 To assess transfer credit for major requirements, however, the same documents plus the student’s written work in the course (i.e., exams, papers) must be submitted to the faculty adviser for evaluation.
 The department chair receives a recommendation and is responsible for deciding whether to award major credit.
 Normally no more than two transfer credits may count toward major or minor requirements.
 Seminar credit is not transferable.

 During the spring semester the Department of Philosophy, in conjunction with the Department of Religion, offers a study group at the University of St. Andrews, Scotland’s first university, founded in 1410.
 Other than the director’s course, which is offered by a department member, students take courses of their choice from among those offered by the University of St. Andrews, at which they are enrolled for the semester.
 St. Andrews has a very fine philosophy department and it is a great advantage for majors in both philosophy and philosophy and religion to study there for a semester.
 The study group is also open to majors from other departments.
-See “Off-Campus Study” and “Extended Study” in Chapter VI
+See “Off-Campus Study” and “Extended Study” in Chapter VI.

 PHIL courses count toward the Human Thought and Expression area of inquiry requirement, unless otherwise noted.